-Since the $json option is not supported in SharePoint 2013 REST API, to get the the response in a JSON format, you will have to update the Accept and Content-Type http headers of your Rest http call to be more specific.
+Since the $json option is not supported in SharePoint 2013 REST API, to get the response in a JSON format, you will have to update the Accept and Content-Type HTTP headers of your Rest HTTP call to be more specific.

 - Accept: application/json;odata=verbose

 Now, let’s get back to our Workflow in SharePoint Designer 2013.